wighawag/hardhat-deploy/README.md

 estimatedGasLimit?: string | number | BigNumber; // to speed up the estimation, it is possible to provide an upper gasLimit estimateGasExtra?: string | number | BigNumber; // this option allow you to add a gas buffer on top of the estimation

-dev_forceMine?: boolean; // this force a evm_mine to be executed. this is useful to speed deployment on test network that allow to specify a block delay (ganache for example).
+autoMine?: boolean; // this force a evm_mine to be executed. this is useful to speed deployment on test network that allow to specify a block delay (ganache for example).
 This option basically skip the delay by force mining. deterministicDeployment? boolean | string; // if true, it will deploy the contract at a deterministic address based on bytecode and constuctor arguments.
 The address will be the same across all network.
 It use create2 opcode for that, if it is a string, the string will be used as the salt.
 ```